-Her newest collection, Bob, Brel, and Me premiered May 2019 at Purcell Rooms, South Bank Centre, at the Brighton Festival in May, and was released world-wide on Kristalyn/Absolute in September 2019 followed by a national tour throughout autumn 2019 and into spring and autumn 2020.
-In Bob, Brel, and Me, Jungr explores new translations of Jacques Brel classics and presents previously untranslated works, with new arrangements of Dylan songs she has longed to do, alongside new material of her own.
+Her last CD collection, Bob, Brel, and Me premiered in May 2019 at Purcell Rooms, South Bank Centre, at the Brighton Festival in May, and was released world-wide on Kristalyn/Absolute in September 2019 followed by a national tour throughout autumn 2019 and into spring and autumn 2020.
+In Bob, Brel, and Me, Jungr explored new translations of Jacques Brel classics and presents previously untranslated works, with new arrangements of Dylan songs she’d longed to do, alongside new material of her own.
 With a cast of top musicians, the eagerly awaited collection received 4 and 5 star reviews in concert and on CD.

 “Brings the same creativity for reinterpretation and re-examination that Ella Fitzgerald brought to Cole Porter.”

 In her 45-year recording career, alongside many collaborations, she has released 18 solo albums, many for Linn Records, receiving outstanding reviews worldwide and winning many awards.
 Jungr’s collaboration with John McDaniel has now produced two recordings.
 In 2011, Jungr received the New York Nightlife Award for Outstanding Cabaret Vocalist, the Backstage Bistro Award for Best International Artist, and Time Out New York's #1 Top Live Cabaret Act for 2011.
 Her powerful singing style reaches across musical boundaries and defies easy categorization.